tipee-sa/gcs-index/README.md

 Provide auto-index in front of Google Cloud Storage buckets.

-Intended to be used together with a caching proxy.
+Plays well with a caching proxy in front. 😉

 ## Usage